AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

   - The analysis produces a set of `BlockId` that should become proc-points
   - The transformation inserts a function prologue at the start of each proc-point, and a function epilogue just before each branch to a proc-point.

 - **Add spill/reload**, implemented in `CmmSpillReload`, to spill live C-- variables before a call and reload them afterwards.
 The spill and reload instructions are simply memory stores and loads respectively, using symbolic stack offsets (see [stack layout](commentary/compiler/stack-areas#laying-out-the-stack)).
 For example, a spill of variable 'x' would look like `Ptr32[SS(x)] = x`.
+There are three stages:

+  - Insert spills at definitions and reloads at return points
+  - Duplicate reloads just before uses
+  - Remove redundant reloads

 - **Figure out the stack layout**, implemented in `CmmStackLayout`.